Ilori Church

-The Church of St. George of Ilori (ილორის წმ. გიორგის ეკლესია) is a Medieval, originally Georgian Orthodox Church in the village of Ilori, in the Ochamchira District of Abkhazia, Georgia.
+The Church of St. George of Ilori (ილორის წმ. გიორგის ეკლესია) is a Medieval, originally Georgian Orthodox Church in the village of Ilori, in the Ochamchire Municipality of Abkhazia, Georgia.
 The Church was built in the first quarter of the 11th century, and represents one of the most important sites of western Georgian architecture.
 It is also considered one of the more significant religious locations of Medieval western Georgia.
 The building has a single-nave design.

 During its long history, the church underwent several important architectural modifications and was repaired by Levan II Dadiani in the 17th century, only to be burnt down by Ottoman Turks in 1736.
 The building was eventually restored again by the Princes of Odishi in the latter half of the same century.

 On 9 February 2011, the Abkhazian government transferred the church into the perpetual care of the Abkhazian Orthodox Church.

 Cattle Sacrifice to Saint George

 From ancient times the church participated in an annual festival to Saint George on October 21.
 The festival commemorated a miracle supposedly performed by the saint in which a pagan was converted to Christianity when his ox mysteriously appeared in the saint's church hundreds of leagues away.
 From that time, the miracle was commemorated every year by a special festival.
-According to French traveler Jean Chapin, who visited and wrote of the area in 1672, each year a young man aspiring to become a priest would steal an ox and smuggle it into the church in the middle of the night.
+According to French traveler Jean Chardin, who visited and wrote of the area in 1672, each year a young man aspiring to become a priest would steal an ox and smuggle it into the church in the middle of the night.
 The night before the festival, the local bishop made a show of checking the church for cattle, and placing a bucket before the door to illustrate that the church had not been entered in the night.
-When the church was opened the next morning an ox had "mysteriously appeared.
+When the church was opened the next morning an ox had ″mysteriously″ appeared.
 The ox was then sacrificed to the Saint George.
-Parts of the cow were given to the kings of Imeretiand Guria, part to the priesthood, and part to the common peiople of the area, who considered the meat to be sacred.
+Parts of the cow were given to the kings of Imereti and Guria, part to the priesthood, and part to the common people of the area, who considered the meat to be sacred.

 The state of the ox was said to predict the fortune of the coming year.
 If the ox struggled before being sacrificed, it meant there would be war.
 If the cow defecated it was a symbol of fertility.
 If the cow was wet there would be plenty of wine.
 If the cow was red in color it meant high mortality among men and horses, but any other color of ox was a symbol of good luck.

 This practice purportedly continued into the 20th century.